Fibre to the premises (FTTP)

 Fibre to the premises (FTTP) - sometimes called full fibre, pure fibre, fibre to the home (FTTH) or ultrafast broadband - is where a fibre cable runs directly from the telephone exchange into your home or business.

-Not all Internet Service Providers (ISPs) offer FTTP.
-You may need to consider changing to one that does if you wish to access the increased speeds.
+Not all Internet Service Providers (ISPs) offer FTTP, so you may need to consider changing to one that does.

 Those providing a FTTP service over the Openreach network in Dorset include:

-Full list of FTTP providers operating over the Openreach network
+View the full list of FTTP providers operating over the Openreach network.

 Does FTTP cost more than FTTC (fibre to the cabinet)?

 Although the high-end speeds offered by FTTP are more expensive, you can order more standard superfast speeds at the same price paid by FTTC customers.
 In short you will be paying for the speed you order, regardless of technology.

 FTTP is being provided in areas of the county where the more commonly used fibre to the cabinet (FTTC) does not provide the best outcome because of geographical or technical restrictions.

 Our broadband checker will tell you if FTTP is available at your premises.
 If not, the Government has made funding available for communities which want these future-proof full fibre connections.